-- (iii) The National Landscape Typology attributes for the area are RLE - (iv) Visits in August 2003 and August 2004 found the area to contain close cropped-grasses (including tor-grass (Brachypodium pinnatum) and thistles.
-There were several outcrops of chalk.
-The area, although extensively grazed, appeared to be predominantly unimproved. - (v) The site complies precisely with the description of the open character of 'down' as given in the Countryside Agency's Mapping Methodology (revised July 2002) as is supported by the attached photographic views.
+(ii) The National Landscape Typology attributes for the area are RLE

+(iii) A visit in January 2005 found the area to contain close cropped-grasses (including tor-grass (Brachypodium pinnatum).
+Moles were active in the area.
+There were also several outcrops of chalk.
+The area, although extensively grazed, appeared to be predominantly unimproved.

+(iv) The site complies precisely with the description of the open character of 'down' as given in the Countryside Agency's Mapping Methodology (revised July 2002, paragraph 68, footnote 10) as is supported by the attached photographic views.